ph4r5h4d/wait4it/README.md

 * for the moment only username/password authentication mechanism is supported.

 #### Redis check
-* if `cluster` is not defined then it's `disable` by default.
+* if `operation-mode` is not defined then it's `standalone` by default.
 Redis Sentinel is not supported yet.